useronym/evc/README.md

         InternalVC = evc:event(VC),
         % Merge the two VCs to get the new VC for B NewVC = evc:merge(InternalVC, VCFromA),
-        % Now, the current VC for B is "older" compared to A true = evc:older(NewVC, VCFromA) end
+        % Now, the VC from A is "older" compared to the current VC in B true = evc:older(VCFromA, NewVC) end
 ```